A Typical Week for a Fifth-Year Med-Psych Resident

 Tuesday

-• Afternoon: Before academic half-day formally begins, I attend the monthly lecture for participants in the clinician educator track.
+Afternoon: Before Academic Half-Day formally begins, I attend the monthly lecture for participants in the clinician educator track.
 During these monthly meetings, we focus on specific educator skills that I can utilize while teaching students on service.
 Examples include how to give a chalk talk and effective feedback.
 These sessions are extremely interactive and practical; I utilize many of the skills I have learned from this track.
 This week, we are doing peer-teaching by practicing a chalk talk we have created and receiving effective feedback immediately afterwards.
-Afterwards, I attend academic half-day.
-Every Tuesday while on psychiatry services, the afternoon is filled with informative lectures across a range of different topics.
-It is sometimes virtual and sometimes in-person.
-As a med-psych upper-level resident, we receive an a la carte selection of lectures we may attend.
-This is because during our medicine months, we do not go to academic half-day.
-As a result, if there are lectures that we missed from prior years, we can choose to attend those.
-This week, I attend lectures on psychodynamic psychotherapy, cognitive behavioral therapy, and the biology of sleep.

 Wednesday

-• Evening: The current med-psych chiefs host monthly “office hours,” which is essentially just a fun opportunity to get together outside of the hospital and meet at a local spot to grab some food/drinks and hang out.
-Since the med- psych residents are often on different rotations and rarely see each other in the hospital, it is great to have a consistent time to see each other and catch up.
+Evening: Each month, the med-psych chief hosts "office hours," which is a fun opportunity to get together outside of the hospital and meet at a local spot to grab some food/drinks and hang out.
+It is a nice way to socialize with attendings outside the hospital, since one attending hosts the office hours each month.
+This year, I’ve been promoting more activities, so we head to the local bowling alley in search of some strikes.
+Since the med psych residents are often on very different rotations and rarely see each other in the hospital, it is great to have a consistent time to see each other and catch up.

 Thursday